splunk/qbec/site/content/_index.md

 ## Features

-* Deploy across multiple clusters and/ or namespaces
+* Deploy Kubernetes objects across multiple clusters and/ or namespaces.
+* Create transient objects like one-off `jobs` and `pods` with generated names.
 * Deploy cluster-scoped objects (useful for cluster admins)
+* Specify common metadata (e.g. annotations) for all objects in one place.
 * Track configurations with version control
 * Specify environment-specific component lists
 * Apply component and kind filters to commands